Degree in Philosophy, Politics and Economics

 Topic 2: The State

-2.1.
-The State: Fundamental Actor in International Relations
+2.1 The State: Fundamental Actor in International Relations

-2.2.
-State, Government, and Nation
+2.2 State, Government, and Nation

-2.4.
-Decision-Making in International Relations
+2.4 Decision-Making in International Relations

 Topic 3: International Organizations

-3.1.
-Nature and Characteristics of Supranational Bodies
+3.1 Nature and Characteristics of Supranational Organizations

-Topic 4: Contemporary International Organizations
+Topic 4: Contemporary International Organizations I

-4.1.
-The United Nations
+4.1 The United Nations

-4.2.
-Regional International Organizations: The European Union
+4.2 Regional International Organizations: The European Union

-4.3.
-Military Alliances: Military Power and International Relations
+4.3 Military Alliances.
+Military Power and International Relations

-4.4.
-International Economic Organizations
+4.4 International Economic Organizations

-Topic 5: Contemporary International Organizations
+Topic 5: Contemporary International Organizations II

-5.1.
-Non-Governmental Organizations and Cooperation
+5.1 Non-Governmental and Cooperation Organizations

 UNIT 3: FACTORS IN INTERNATIONAL RELATIONS